ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 * Basic Settings
   * `Shading` - here you select if, and how your power data curve is shown
-  * `X-Axis `- either plot the ride 'by time' or 'by distance' on the X-Axis
+  * `X-Axis `- choose if your ride X-Axis is plotted 'by time' or 'by distance'
-  * `Smooth` - smoothes the graphs - the value set here is used for all curves
+  * `Smooth` - smooths the graphs - the value set here is used for all curves

 * View Settings
   * `Stack`, `By Series`